GLOBAL MARKETS-Europe holds on to ECB hope, shrugs off China slump

 By Jamie McGeever

-LONDON, Jan 19 European stocks and bonds rose on Monday as investors bet the ECB will unveil a bond-buying package this week to fight deflation and revive growth, shrugging off the steepest fall in Chinese shares since June 2008.
+LONDON, Jan 19 European stocks and bonds rose on Monday as investors shrugged off the steepest fall in Chinese shares for over six years and bet the European Central Bank will unveil a bond-buying economic stimulus package later this week.

-Anticipation the European Central Bank will announce such money-printing quantitative easing at its policy meeting on Thursday pushed some euro zone government bond yields to new lows, while German stocks reached a new high.
+Anticipation the ECB will announce such quantitative easing, or QE, at its Thursday policy meeting also eclipsed uncertainty surrounding Sunday's Greek election, which anti-bailout party Syriza looks set to win without a controlling majority.

-A Reuters poll on Monday showed that 18 out of 20 traders expect the ECB will announce a 600 billion euro sovereign QE programme this week.
+Some euro zone government bond yields hit new lows and German stocks reached a new high.
+Market liquidity was lighter than usual owing to the Martin Luther King Day U.S. holiday.

-QE hopes also eclipsed uncertainty surrounding Sunday's Greek election, which polls suggest anti-bailout party Syriza will win but without a controlling majority.
+While European investors were in a relatively bullish mood on Monday, Greece and China remained risks and the dust continued to settle from the Swiss National Bank's shock decision last week to scrap the franc's exchange rate cap.

 "Quantitative easing is in the pipeline," said Jean-Louis Cussac, head of the Paris-based Perceval Finance.